neutrons/garnet/docs/source/design/reduction_plan_mvp.rst

 information are stored (PyOnCatModel), too.
 The selected plan (ReductionPlanModel) is passed for the next step.

 There are a lot fo dependencies on the selected instrument.
-We might have to consider a way to encorfe user to select instrument, before they continue with any other parameter.
+We might have to consider a way to enforce user to select instrument, before they continue with any other parameter.

 ReductionPlanTab